 Her medical team provided a crash course in stem cell therapy to help Katie think things through.
 In this case the team had taken stem cells obtained from a five-day old embryo and converted them into cells that support communication between the brain and body.
 Those cells would be transplanted into the injured spines.
 Earlier experiments in animal models suggested that, once in place, these cells might help regenerate a patient's own nerve tissue.
 But before scientists could do the experiment, they needed to make sure the technique they were using was safe by using a small number of cells, too few to likely have any benefit.
 And that's why they wanted Katie’s help in this CIRM-funded trial.
 They explained the risks.
 They explained that she was unlikely to derive any benefit.
 They explained that she was just a step along the way.
 Even so, Katie agreed.
 She became the fifth patient in what's called a Phase I trial: part of the long, arduous process required to bring new therapies to patients.
 Shortly after she was treated the trial stopped enrolling patients for financial reasons.

-That was nearly three years ago.
+That was in 2011.
 Since then, she has been through an intensive physical therapy program to increase her strength.
 She went back to college.
 She tried skiing and surfing and has traveled overseas.
 She learned how to make life work in this new body.
 But as she rebuilt her life she wondered if taking part in the clinical trial had truly made a difference.